-The potential vertical rise (PVR) for slab-on grade construction at the location of the structures had been estimated using Texas Department of Transportation Procedure TXDOT-124-E. This method utilizes the liquid limits, plasticity indices, and in-situ moisture contents for soils in the seasonally active zone, estimated to be about twelve to fifteen feet at the project site.
+The potential vertical rise (PVR) for slab-on grade construction at the location of the structures had been estimated using Texas Department of Transportation Procedure TXDOT-124-E. This method utilizes the liquid limits, plasticity indices, and in-situ moisture contents for soils in the seasonally active zone, estimated to be about fifteen feet at the project site.

 The estimated PVR value provided is based on the proposed floor system applying a sustained surcharge load of approximately 1.0 lb. per square inch on the subgrade materials.
-Potential vertical movement on the order of 1 1⁄4 to 2 1⁄2 inches was estimated at the existing grade elevation.
+Potential vertical movement on the order of 3 1⁄2 to 4 1⁄2 inches was estimated at the existing grade elevation.

-The PVR values are based on the current site grades.
+The PVR values are based on the current site grades, existing soils, and clay fills.
+The PVR values are not based on the areas where deleterious fill was encountered.
 If cut and fill operations in excess of 6 inches are performed, the PVR values could change significantly.
 Higher PVR values than the above-mentioned values will occur in areas where water is allowed to pond for extended periods.
+Significant regrading operations are anticipated within the site.
+The anticipated movement potential should be re-evaluated at that time.